ronjalappe/Quantification_tidal_effects_Landsat/README.md

 The area around Da Nang in Central Vietnam has been chosen as study area.
 Central Vietnam belongs to a mesotidal environment.

 ## Workflow
-1. Identification of low and high tide dates at Landsat acquisition time within the selected AOI
+**1. Identification of low and high tide dates at Landsat acquisition time within the selected AOI**
     - Cleaning of sea level data/ extraction of valid years
     - Calculation of Landsat overpass time for each year
     - Filtering of sea level data by Landsat acquisition hour